gao-g/metaphor-in-context/README.md

 - Note that it takes time to finish 10-fold cross validation on the MOH-X and TroFi datasets.

 - For classification models, directly running the script is expected to get some numbers that are slightly lower than the reported numbers.
 Performances reported in the paper are steadily achieved **with** early stop and additional trainings with smaller learning rates, both of which are **not** included in the script for the consideration on runtime.

 - For the classification model trained on the VUA dataset, the script does **not** report the macro-averaged F1.
-(The script does not save the genre of each example, so we wrote out predictions to compute this measuare separatly with a lookup table.)
+(The script does not save the genre of each example, so we wrote out predictions to compute this measure separately with a lookup table.)

 - For sequence labeling models, directly running the script is expected to get results matched with the reported performance (likely to get slightly higher performance; possible to observe some small fluctuations).

-- **Please run "mkdir predictions" at the root directory *before* running "python sequence/main_vua.py".** A "predictions" folder is where sequence/main_vua.py writes predicitions, required to complete further evaluations on the VUA verb classification dataset.
+- **Please run "mkdir predictions" at the root directory *before* running "python sequence/main_vua.py".** A "predictions" folder is where sequence/main_vua.py writes predictions, required to complete further evaluations on the VUA verb classification dataset.

 - For the sequence labeling model trained on the VUA sequence labeling dataset, the script will report the model performance under five different evaluation setups in the following order:
-    - performance on the VUA sequence labling test set by POS tags regardless of genres
+    - performance on the VUA sequence labeling test set by POS tags regardless of genres
     - performance on the VUA verb classification test set by genres
     - performance on the VUA verb classification test set regardless of genres
-    - performance on the VUA sequence labling test set by genres
+    - performance on the VUA sequence labeling test set by genres
-    - performance on the VUA sequence labling test set regardless of genres
+    - performance on the VUA sequence labeling test set regardless of genres